 LITCs are independent from the IRS.
 LITCs represent individuals whose income is below a certain level and need to resolve tax problems with the IRS, such as audits, appeals, and tax collection disputes.
-In addition, clinics can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
+In addition, LITCs can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
 Services are offered for free or a small fee for eligible taxpayers.
-To find a clinic near you, visit TaxpayerAdvocate.IRS.gov/about/LITC or see IRS Pub.
+To find an LITC near you, go to TaxpayerAdvocate.IRS.gov/about-us/Low-Income-Taxpayer-Clinics-LITC or see IRS Pub.
 4134, Low Income Taxpayer Clinic List.